Marketing, Manufacturing, Packaging & Labeling, Advertising

 - special precautions for the disposal of any unused product or any waste derived from the product, if required to limit the adverse effects of the effects thereof on the environment, in accordance with other legislation;

-- the business name and the address of the registered office of the marketing authorization holder, in the case of a legal person, or the name or names, surname and place of business of the marketing authorization holder, in the case of a natural person, and, where applicable, the name of any representative appointed by it;
+- the business name and the address of the registered office of the marketing authorization holder, for legal persons, or the name or names, surname and place of business of the marketing authorization holder, for natural persons, and, where applicable, the name of any representative appointed by the marketing authorization holder;

 - registration number of the product;

 - batch number;

 - in the case of dispensing without prescription, instructions for the use of the product.

 Specific requirements apply to the contents of the Summary of Product Characteristics (SPC) and package leaflet (PIL).